Istanbul itinerary 2 days – European side

 Afternoon

-The lovely women of Erra Goppa cooking up a storm
+The lovely women of now closed Erra Goppa cooking up a storm

-All that art and photography is bound to build up an appetite so head for nearby Erra Goppa.
-This small restaurant is a link back to Istanbul’s past as a stopping point for White Russians escaping the Bolshevik Revolution.
-Erra Goppa serves Çerkez (Turkish for Circassian) food, the cuisine of the pale skin high cheek-boned people who fled to Istanbul in their thousands in 1917.
+All that art and photography is bound to build up an appetite so head for Fıccın, an establishment serving Circassian food, with a good wine list.
+The menu features the Çerkez staple fıccın, a flat pastry meat pie and my favourite Çerkez tavuğu is on the menu, chicken cooked in a spicy walnut sauce.
 Alternatively, follow the back streets to Tünel and grab a plate at Helvetia at General Yazgin Sokak No. 12.
 You get to choose three dishes from that day’s freshly prepared selections for a very reasonable price, served with hearty wholemeal bread.

 Why not give it a whirl and watch a Dervish spin?

-Head for the Beyoğlu/Tünel end of Istiklal Street and walk down Galip Dede Caddesi.
+From the Beyoğlu/Tünel end of Istiklal Street walk down Galip Dede Caddesi.
 Once controlled by a Venetian principality, the warren of streets leading down to the Golden Horn are a treasure trove of delight.
 Music stores selling traditional Turkish instruments vie for attention with a Dervish lodge, and your senses are aroused by aromatic soaps and freshly squeezed juices.

 A freshly squeezed juice makes for a good reason to stop along the way.